turingschool/curriculum/source/projects/blogger.markdown

 #### Pulling Out Form Data

 Now that we've seen the structure, we can access the form data to mimic the way we created sample objects in the console.
-In the `create` action, remove the `raise` instruction and, instead, try this:
+In the `create` action, remove the `fail` instruction and, instead, try this:

 ```ruby
 def create